 The eleventh is a private port called the Port of Benicia.

-The Ports of Los Angeles and Long Beach comprise the country’s largest port complex.
+The Los Angeles and Long Beach Ports comprise the country’s largest port complex.
 One-fourth of all container cargo imported to or exported from the U.S. goes through one of these ports.

 Oakland is the fourth-largest port in the country and is responsible for nearly all of the container cargo that goes through Northern California.

-Maritime work is dangerous work.
-It is full of hazards that these workers face every day.
-Accidents are a regular occurrence, both in ports and on ships.
+Maritime work is dangerous.
+Workers face many hazards every day, and accidents are a regular occurrence, both in ports and on ships.

 Accidents may cause damage to ships, cargo, and equipment only, but in too many cases, they cause injuries to workers.
 In the worst cases, maritime accidents kill workers.